GKHell/CppJayCode/RevisionQuesions.md

 5. write a program to store all data of `structure` into a `file`.

 6. write a recursion function to print all odd numbers of the given range.

+7. create a header file to perform all arithmetic operation by using switch to make more realist.